xyflow/xyflow/packages/svelte/README.md

 # Svelte Flow (alpha)

-Svelte Flow is a highly customizable component for building interactive graphs and node-based editors, built by the creators of React Flow. **This package is currently under heavy development and the API is very likely to change.**
+Svelte Flow is a highly customizable component for building interactive graphs and node-based editors, built by the creators of React Flow. **Svelte Flow alpha and currently under heavy development.
+The API is relatively stable but some things might change.**

 ## Installation